 To reduce any potential digestion issues, keep the water temperature lukewarm to help aid with temperature regulation and circulation.

 Bundle your baby up quickly after bath time and avoid lingering in the bath long enough for them to get cold.
+I like to have a soft towel waiting on the floor outside of the bath so I can transfer the baby quickly and easily.

 Consider the tub